Column Lineage

 The lineage engine traces each output column:

-This is traced in a single pass through the CTE, the JOIN, the WHERE filter, and the aggregation -- resolving total back through SUM(amount) to orders.amount.
+All of this comes from a single pass through the CTE, the JOIN, the WHERE filter, and the aggregation. total resolves back through SUM(amount) to orders.amount.

-• Data governance -- "Which base table columns feed the total_spent metric?"
+- Data governance: "Which base table columns feed the

 Performance

-The lineage engine uses a single-pass algorithm with memoization.
-Each (scope, column) pair is resolved once and the result is shared across all references.
-This produces an immutable DAG (directed acyclic graph) of column origins.
+The lineage engine is a single-pass algorithm with memoization.
+Each (scope, column) pair is resolved once and the result is shared across every reference, producing an immutable DAG of column origins.

-This is significantly faster than approaches that re-qualify and re-traverse the query per output column.
-For complex queries with many shared CTEs or subqueries, the difference can be orders of magnitude.
+That's a lot faster than re-qualifying and re-traversing the query per output column.
+On complex queries with shared CTEs or subqueries, the gap can be orders of magnitude.

-When used through the dbt pipeline, lineage automatically traces through ref() and source() dependencies.
-Each model's output columns are resolved with full provenance -- from the final SELECT back through all intermediate models to the raw source tables.
-This works across the full 59-project, 9,925-model test suite.
+Through the dbt pipeline, lineage follows ref() and source() automatically.
+Each model's output columns get full provenance, from the final SELECT back through every intermediate model to the raw source tables.
+This is exercised across the 59-project, 9,925-model test suite.